2018 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - ADDITIONAL RULES FOR THE CATEGORIES ABOVE

 Please remember this series has been established for the street competitors.
 We encourage each car to maintain a license, registration, proof of insurance, functioning lights, approved safety (seat) belts, overflow radiator catch can, good brakes, and tires.
-You and your vehicle must meet all the required NHRA Safety Rules as it relates to the performance of your vehicle…i.e. 9.99 or quicker must have NHRA License, 10.99 or quicker, driver is required to have a current NHRA Membership, all safety/tech provisions, etc. Anyone who doesn’t qualify for one of these Quick 8 categories may run in Trophy division (handicapped bracket) or purchase a tech card to run Pro at this event (no refunds on entrance fees).
-No electronic devices (i.e.-delay boxes, automatic shifters, etc.) are permitted in these classes.
+You and your vehicle must meet all the required NHRA Safety Rules as it relates to the performance of your vehicle…i.e. 9.99 or quicker must have NHRA License/Membership, all safety/tech provisions, etc. Anyone who doesn’t qualify for one of these Quick 8 categories may run in Trophy division (handicapped bracket) or purchase a tech card to run Pro at this event (no refunds on entrance fees).
+No electronic devices (i.e.-delay boxes, etc.) are permitted in these classes.

 - AWARDS FOR THE STREET SHOOTOUT